Before you register a complaint about a notary, please understand that our office has limited oversight of notaries. We can only act on violations of

 Depending on the notary's violation, we can issue advice letters, official warnings, suspensions and revocations.
 We don't have the authority to sue, throw people in jail, or "stop them from doing it again."
 We don't have investigators, so we rely on self-incrimination.
 That is, notaries have to report to us what they did and we make a decision based on their self-report and the information in the complaint.

-Direct complaints of alleged forgery or fraud to your local law enforcement agency first.
+Direct complaints of alleged forgery or fraud to a local law enforcement agency first.
 Come to us when you have positive proof of the notary's involvement, at which point we'll proceed with the sanctioning process.
-You can acquire this proof either through the criminal complaint process or through the services of a professionally certified handwriting expert.
-Contact an attorney to find out what your best legal course of action is.
+You can get proof either through the criminal complaint process or through the services of a professionally certified handwriting expert.
+Contact an attorney for the best legal course of action.

 It's important to know that complaints are not anonymous.
 They are public record and subject to disclosure under the Oregon Public Records Law.
 In fact, copies of the complaint are forwarded to the accused.

 The investigation of a complaint usually proceeds like this: